Guangdong–Hong Kong–Macao Greater Bay Area: Culture

 Being part of the Silk Road as well as Chinese international marine gates and trade hotspot for the last two thousand years, GBA has rich cultural and folk traditions, languages, and food.

-Among them, a distinct European ambience – the Cantonese culture with its center in Guangzhou, Macau, eastern Guangxi, and Hong Kong.
+However, not all parts of the GBA are predominantly Cantonese.
+In particular, Huizhou is culturally distinct as it is historically a stronghold of the Hakka, rather than Cantonese speakers.
+As a result, Huizhou’s local language, traditions, and cuisine align more closely with Hakka culture, which differs from mainstream Cantonese culture in dialect, architecture (such as walled villages), and food (for example, preserved and salt-baked dishes).

-There are many notable foods in Hong Kong, the most famous of which are pineapple oil, cart noodles, egg waffles and Hong Kong-style milk tea.
+There are many notable foods in Hong Kong, the most famous of which are pineapple buns, cart noodles, egg waffles and Hong Kong-style milk tea.
 A local's day usually starts with a bowl of fish ball noodles or wonton noodles and a cup of soy milk.
 Notable foods in Macao are egg tarts, Chicken cakes and pork jerky.

 Hong Kong and Macau also has its distinct local culture, largely based on Cantonese culture, but also heavily influenced by British and Portuguese colonisation over the past two centuries.

 The distinct feature of Cantonese culture is the Cantonese language and Cantonese cuisine.
 Cantonese language is the official spoken language in Hong Kong and Macau.
 In Guangdong and Guangxi, Mandarin Chinese is the official language taught in schools, but Cantonese is most frequently used in everyday life.